007revad/Synology_enable_Deduplication/README.md

 It may work for other Synology NAS models.

-Please [leave a comment in this discussion](https://github.com/007revad/Synology_enable_Deduplication/discussions/31) if it works, or doens't work, for you.
+Please [leave a comment in this discussion](https://github.com/007revad/Synology_enable_Deduplication/discussions/31) if it works, or doesn't work, for you.

 ### Confirmed working on